Italian cruiser Raimondo Montecuccoli: Career

 Raimondo Montecuccoli was heavily damaged by USAAF bombers in Naples on 4 December 1942 with the loss of 44 of her crew, but having been repaired just weeks before the armistice in August 1943, she was operative again.
 The cruiser became by this time one of the few Italian naval units fitted with the Italian-designed EC-3 ter Gufo radar.
 On 4 August Raimondo Montecuccoli along with the light cruiser Eugenio di Savoia, shelled without consequences a small Allied convoy off Palermo during the Allied invasion of Sicily, in an aborted attempt to attack the United States Navy fleet in port.
 The Allied convoy was actually an American submarine chaser, USS SC-530, escorting a freshwater barge.
-The Italian cruisers withdrew after picking up a number of coastal search radars tracking them with their Metox devices.
+The Italian cruisers withdrew after picking up with their Metox devices a number of coastal search radars tracking them.
 After the Armistice she sailed to Malta with the majority of the remaining Italian fleet.
 Joining the Italian Co-Belligerent navy, she acted as a fast transport ship for the rest of the war.
 She remained with Italy after the war to serve as a training cruiser until 1964.